Project Information Memorandum (PIM)

 How long does it take?

-Council is required to issue the PIM within 20 working days of the application being received.
+Council is required to issue the PIM within 20 working days of a complete application being received.
 If further information is required this period is suspended until the required information has been received.

 How much does it cost?